Kate West: Biography

 Kate West was born in 1957.
 West's father came from a family of cunning folk originally from Northumberland and her mother was a Roman Catholic woman from London.
 Though she was raised a Christian, both of West's parents also passed down "old ways of healing and knowledge of the land and the cycles of nature and the seasons" to her.
 West had her first encounter with a witch at the age of six, when an eccentric elderly woman whom West later understood was a member of an occult group lived with her family for a while.
-In her teens, West explored various different belief systems but did not find any that met her own spiritual needs, looking for a close relationship with anture and a divinity wherein male and female was balanced.
+In her teens, West explored various different belief systems but did not find any that met her own spiritual needs, looking for a close relationship with nature and a divinity wherein male and female was balanced.
 She eventually began to practice witchcraft as a teenager (aged about 15) after having visited the Museum of Witchcraft and Magic in Boscastle and having read a book which mentioned modern witches.

 It did not occur to West to seek out a coven in her early years of practicising witchcraft and she instead found her way through instinct.
 She did not find her first coven until she was in her mid-30s.
 According to West, she joined her first coven after driving around aimlessly one day and stumbling upon an esoteric shop where she was invited to join.
 Her discovery of the coven, which had been operating relatively close to where she lived in Devon, was her first proper contact with other practicising witches.
 She was initiated in the Gardnerian tradition.